-At one point in time, the majority of folks you'd ask (including many who live there) and most print and online publications would answer either the "Big Island" or the "Big Island of Hawaii" is the name of Hawaii's largest island.
-In fact, the agency which promotes island tourism called itself the Big Island Visitors Bureau (BIVB) before changing its name to the Island of Hawaii Visitors Bureau (IHVB) in 2016.
+At one point in time, the majority of folks you'd ask (including many who live there) and most print and online publications would say that either the "Big Island" or the "Big Island of Hawaii" is the name of Hawaii's largest island.
+In fact, the agency which promotes island tourism once called itself the Big Island Visitors Bureau (BIVB) before changing its name to the Island of Hawaii Visitors Bureau (IHVB) in 2016.

 All of the islands were named independently by the early Hawaiians and each had its own ruler(s).